Erdogan, ruling AK Party take early lead in Turkish elections

 If no presidential candidate wins more than 50 percent in Sunday’s vote, a second round run-off will be held on July 8.

-In the parliamentary contest, the AK Party had 53.03 percent, based on 10.25 percent of votes counted, the broadcasters said.
-The CHP had 14.82 percent and the pro-Kurdish Peoples’ Democratic Party (HDP) 7.07 percent.
+In the parliamentary contest, the AK Party had 48.61 percent, based on a quarter of votes counted, broadcasters said.
+The CHP had 18.12 percent and the pro-Kurdish Peoples’ Democratic Party (HDP) 8.47 percent.
+The opposition nationalist Iyi (Good) Party had 9.1 percent, while the AK Party’s alliance partner, the MHP, took 12.54 percent.

 Turnout was high at around 87 percent for both contests, the state broadcaster said.